Advancing Object-Centric Process Mining with Multi-Dimensional Data Operations: Evaluation and Discussion

-We analyzed the groups for which errors occurred during the calculation of fitness and precision.
+\paragraph{Error analysis:} We analyzed the groups for which errors occurred during the calculation of fitness and precision.
 We found that 10 out of the 20 problematic groups were from 2023.
-To investigate this issue further, we discovered OC-DFGs for each year, both before and after log transformation\footnote{Case study materials including OC-DFGs are available at \url{https://bit.ly/4g7XDpp}}.
-Our analysis revealed that the process model for 2023 was significantly more complex compared to other years.
+To investigate this issue further, we discovered OC-DFGs for each year, both before and after log transformation.\footnote{Case study materials including OC-DFGs are available at \url{https://github.com/shahrzadkhayatbashi/olap-operations4ocel/blob/main/experiment-results/case_study_summary.md}} Our analysis revealed that the process model for 2023 was significantly more complex compared to other years.
 This insight could not be identified without drilling down and unfolding the logs.

 The root cause of this complexity was a change introduced to the course in 2023, where optional tracks were implemented.
 This adjustment led to a less structured process, as students followed different tracks, increasing the complexity of the workflow.
 In 2024, this change was revoked, restoring a more structured and uniform learning path.
-This experience highlights the need to develop more advanced OCPM algorithms that are capable of handling knowledge-intensive and less-structured processes effectively.
+This experience highlights the need for more advanced OCPM algorithms capable of handling knowledge-intensive and less-structured processes effectively.

+To better understand how structural characteristics relate to discovery errors, we computed point-biserial correlations between the error variable and several OCPN complexity metrics such as number of places, transitions, arcs, silent transitions, `AND' split and joins, and `XOR' split and simple merge in discovered models.
+All these attributes showed moderate positive correlations with error: places ($r = 0.527$, $p < 0.001$), transitions ($r = 0.505$, $p < 0.001$), arcs ($r = 0.523$, $p < 0.001$), silent transitions ($r = 0.487$, $p < 0.001$), AND-splits ($r = 0.490$, $p < 0.001$), AND-joins ($r = 0.484$, $p < 0.001$), XOR-splits ($r = 0.475$, $p < 0.001$), and simple merges ($r = 0.465$, $p < 0.001$).
+These results confirm that higher structural complexity of the discovered OCPNs is systematically associated with a higher probability of conformance checking errors.

+\figurename~\ref{fig:place_transitions} visualizes the relationship between the number of places and the number of transitions in the discovered OCPNs.
+The plot shows a clear positive association: models with more places also tend to contain more transitions, reflecting the overall growth of structural complexity.
+Error cases are more frequently observed among models with higher values on both axes, indicating that larger and structurally richer nets are more prone to discovery failures.
+Because many points overlap in the upper region of the plot, making it difficult to visually disentangle the contribution of specific constructs, we further examined how errors relate to the number of AND-splits and AND-joins in the models.

+Figure~\ref{fig:and_splits_joins} provides a more detailed view of synchronization-heavy models by plotting the number of parallel splits and joins in the discovered models.
+The processes for which the fitness and precision could not be computed tend to have higher levels of parallelism.
+A plausible explanation is that some student groups did not work collaboratively, but instead divided the work and executed activities in parallel.
+This also suggests that models with substantial synchronization behavior are particularly prone to failures in calculating fitness and precision, indicating a need for more robust and scalable conformance-checking algorithms.